How to set up and use Avoma's MCP server to analyze meetings

 If the tool returns results using Avoma data, your setup is good to go.

-For tool-specific setup details, refer to the official MCP documentation for ChatGPT or Claude.
+For tool-specific setup details, refer to the official MCP documentation for Claude.

 Available MCP tools from Avoma